afry/energy-trading-simulator/README.md

 Install Docker (verify installation by running "docker run hello-world").
 Navigate to the root of the trading platform-poc repository; build a docker image based on the Dockerfile

-        docker build -t imageName .
+        docker build -t imagename .

-where the -t flag allows you to specify an image name (imageName).
+where the -t flag allows you to specify an image name (imagename).
 Once built, instantiate (and run) a docker container based on the created image

-        docker run imageName:latest
+        docker run imagename:latest

 Once the container has run, the logger information relating to the job can be accessed at a later time by identifying the containerID, and reviewing its logs